-On the other side of the highway were most the buildings which made up the village, most two stories tall, a few three stories.
+A few sheds stood on each side of the parking lot.
+On the other side of the highway were most of the buildings which made up the village, most two stories tall, a few three stories.
 They were of beige brick and (rarely) of wood.
 They were strung out along the highway for about a mile.
 Behind them stood a few more houses, some with dusty gardens behind them.
-A few sheds stood on the opposite side of the highway on each side of the parking lot.

 Anna and Janice got out of Anna’s truck and she beeped it locked.
-They joined the other near-dozen military and crossed the highway, having to wait for a passing long cargo truck and a gaily-painted passenger bus piled high with furniture atop it, several passengers standing amid the furniture and holding onto it.
+They joined the other nearly couple of dozen military personnel and crossed the highway, having to wait for a passing long cargo truck and a gaily-painted passenger bus piled high with furniture atop it, several passengers standing amid the furniture and holding onto it.